Home Compare FCX vs KPN.AS

 Stability

-Koninklijke KPN N.V. ranks near the top of the group on stability; Freeport-McMoRan Inc. sits in the weaker half.
+Koninklijke KPN N.V. sits in the stronger part of the group on stability, while Freeport-McMoRan Inc. is closer to mid-pack.

 Stability — Dominant Gap